navaneethnpk/astrosat-czti/README.md

 + `dqr-data_gap_search.py`: This is a code to find data gaps in czti orbits.

-+ `dqr-noise_ratio.py`: This code is to find and print noise ratios
++ `dqr-noise_ratio.py`: This code is to find and print noise ratios.

++ `dqr-telemetry_error.py`: This code is to find and print telemetry error.